simonambridge/SparkChunking/README.md

 One approach would be to break the files up into smaller chunks and store those chunks distributed evenly across the cluster using the in-built distributed storage feature of Cassandra.
 An ideal mechanism for achieving this might be to use a parallelised Scala or Java process as described here.
 This would avoid the problem of node storage hotspots when storing files, and heap pressure on a single node when writing or reading a file.

-#1	Build the fat jar file package
+#1	Build The Jar Package

 sbt package